11. Glossary of Hyperspectral Imaging Terminology¶

-The images taken by hyperspectral imagers are stored as datacubes.
-Similar to RGB images, datacubes have two spatial dimensions and one spectral dimension, except that the spectral dimension can have hundreds of “colors”.
-Datacubes are often accompanied by metadata that store additional info about the datacube (e.g., the size of each dimension and the spectral wavelengths).
+The complete data associated with a hyperspectral scan including the light intensity at each wavelength, at each pixel in a scan.
+Similar to RGB images, datacubes have two spatial dimensions and one spectral dimension.
+However, the spectral dimension contains light intensity for each of hundreds of color channels (as opposed to only three colors in RGB images).
+Datacubes are accompanied by metadata that store additional information about the datacube (e.g., the size of each dimension and the spectral wavelengths).

 f/# is a measure of the lens speed, and is a quantity that is needed to determine the optical system’s radiometric performance. f/# for a hyperspectral imager means the same as it does for a conventional camera.

 Typically, an RGB rendering of a datacube using three distinct spectral channels (among hundreds) to create a visually meaningful image for the user.
 An image can also be a gray-scale rendering of a datacube utilizing a single wavelength.
 Finally, the term image can apply to any pixel map created from the datacube, or the result of an analysis of that datacube, such as a heat map or a color-coded pixel classification.

 - Keystone Distortion (peak-to-peak):¶